Distributed Graph Neural Network Training: A Survey: Distributed GNN Training and Challenges

 \subsection{General Distributed GNN Training Pipeline}

-To better understand the general workflow of end-to-end distributed GNN training, we divide the training pipeline into three phases that are data partition, GNN model optimization and gradient aggregation.
-Figure~\ref{fig:gen_frame} visualizes the high-level abstraction of end-to-end distributed GNN training workflow.
+\blue{ To better understand the general workflow of end-to-end distributed GNN training, we divide the training pipeline into three stages that are data partition, batch generation and GNN model training.
+The GNN model training stage is further divided into model execution (including the design of the execution model and communication protocol) and parameter update.
+Figure~\ref{fig:gen_frame} visualizes the high-level abstraction of end-to-end distributed GNN training workflow. }

-\textbf{Data partition}.
-This is a preprocessing phase enabling distributed training.
+\blue{ \textbf{Data partition}.
+This is a preprocessing stage enabling distributed training.
 It distributes the input data (i.e., graph and feature) among a set of workers.
-Considering that the training data in GNN are dependent, the data partition phase becomes more complex than the one in traditional distributed machine learning.
+Considering that the training data in GNN are dependent, the data partition stage becomes more complex than the one in traditional distributed machine learning.
 As shown in Figure~\ref{fig:gen_frame}, the cross-worker edges among the partitioned data (i.e., subgraphs) imply the data dependency.
 If we acknowledge the data dependency among partitions, the distributed training efficiency is reduced by communication; if we simply ignore the data dependency, the model accuracy is destroyed.
-Therefore, data partition is a critical phase for the efficiency of end-to-end distributed GNN training.
+Therefore, data partition is a critical stage for the efficiency of end-to-end distributed GNN training. }

-\textbf{GNN model optimization}.
-This is the core stage of distributed GNN training and it executes the training logic (i.e., forward computation \& backward computation) of the GNN model.
-We further divide this stage into computation graph generation, execution model, and communication protocol.
-At first, each worker generates a computation graph from the partitioned input graph and feature, and then executes the GNN model with the computation graph to calculate the loss and gradients.
-However, due to the data dependency, the computation graph generation and GNN model execution are quite different from the traditional deep learning model.
+\blue{ \textbf{GNN batch generation.} This stage is only involved in distributed mini-batch training.
+In this stage, each worker generates a computation graph from the partitioned input graph and feature.
+However, due to the data dependency, the computation graph generation are quite different from the traditional deep learning model.
 The computation graph for the mini-batch training strategy may not be generated correctly without accessing remote input data.
-The execution model involves $k$-layer graph aggregation of GNN models and the aggregation exhibits an irregular data access pattern.
-In distributed full-graph training, the graph aggregation in each layer needs to access the hidden features in the remote neighbors of vertices via the communication protocol and the synchronization schema between layers should be also considered.
-Therefore, compared to traditional distributed machine learning, because of the data dependency in GNN, the computation graph generation and model execution become more complicated.
+The remote data accessing makes the distributed batch generation more complicated than the traditional deep learning model.}